khfong26/daily-quests-app/TESTING_CHECKLIST.md

 **Testing Checklist:**

-* [ ] Quest cards display in a responsive grid layout.
+* [*] Quest cards display in a responsive grid layout.
-* [ ] Buttons, inputs, and quest cards look consistent and are clickable.
+* [*] Buttons, inputs, and quest cards look consistent and are clickable.
-* [ ] XP bar animates smoothly on quest completion.
+* [*] XP bar animates smoothly on quest completion.
-* [ ] Streak increments only once per day if at least one main quest is completed.
+* [*] Streak increments only once per day if at least one main quest is completed.
-* [ ] Combo increases per consecutive quest completed in a single day.
+* [*] Combo increases per consecutive quest completed in a single day.
-* [ ] Fonts, colors, gradient background, and spacing look polished on desktop and mobile.
+* [*] Fonts, colors, gradient background, and spacing look polished on desktop and mobile.
-* [ ] XP per quest and XP required to level up scale correctly by rank.
+* [*] XP per quest and XP required to level up scale correctly by rank.

 ---

-## Step 5 — Recurring / daily quests with streak effects
+## Step 5 — Recurring / daily quests with auto day tracking

 **Agent Prompt:**
 "Add optional recurring quests: allow users to mark a quest as daily or weekly.
-On resetDay, reset only the daily quests automatically, and weekly quests remain until manually completed.
-Update streak and combo logic to account for completed main quests.
-Persist state in localStorage."
+Replace the manual End Day button with automatic day tracking: on app load, detect if a new day has started.
+Reset only daily quests automatically, and weekly quests remain until completed manually.
+Update streak and combo logic:

+Daily streak increments only if at least one main quest was completed the previous day.

+Combo counts consecutive quests completed within a day.
+Persist all state in localStorage."

 **Testing Checklist:**

 * [ ] Can you mark quests as daily or weekly?
-* [ ] Clicking End Day resets only daily quests.
+* [ ] Daily quests reset automatically when a new day begins.
 * [ ] Weekly quests remain until completed manually.
-* [ ] Daily streak increments correctly only if at least one main quest is completed.
+* [ ] Daily streak increments correctly if at least one main quest is completed.
 * [ ] Combo resets at the start of each new day.
 * [ ] State persists correctly after refresh.

 ---

-## Step 6 — Rank decay / penalties
+## Step 6 — Rank decay / progressive XP scaling

 **Agent Prompt:**
-"Implement rank decay: if the user misses a day without completing any main quests, deduct XP from the total.
-Ensure the XP never drops below 0.
-Future XP required to level up should scale exponentially with rank.
-Adjust rank/level display to reflect XP changes."
+"Implement rank decay: if a user misses a day without completing any main quests, deduct XP from their total.
+XP should never drop below 0.
+Implement progressive XP scaling:

+Less XP is awarded per quest initially, but higher ranks require more XP to level up.

+Use a formula that increases XP requirements exponentially as the player climbs ranks.
+Update rank/level display and prepare for future visual icons and animations."

 **Testing Checklist:**